 Practicing with the VITEEE previous year question paper is one of the most effective ways to improve your performance on the exam.
 Solving the past year's papers gives you an idea of what to expect in the exam.
 You also get to know about the past year's trends and concepts that have been repealed over the years.
 You can also solve mock tests along with the previous year's question paper to improve your score.

-The VITEEE 2026 result will be released by Vellore Institute of Technology soon after the completion of the exam.
-Students will be able to download their results from the official website viteee.vit.ac.in using their application number and password to check their total marks and rank.
+The VITEEE 2026 result has been released by Vellore Institute of Technology.
+Students can download their results from the official website viteee.vit.ac.in using their application number and password to check their total marks and rank.

 Frequently Asked Questions (FAQs)

-The VITEEE 2026 question paper with solutions will be published on this page after the conclusion of the exam on each date.
+The VITEEE 2026 question paper with solutions has been published on this page.
 Since VIT does not release an official paper, the questions provided here are collected from students who appeared for the exam.

-The VITEEE paper consists of 125 MCQs — 35 from Physics, 35 from Chemistry, 40 from Mathematics or Biology, 10 from Aptitude, and 5 from English.
+The VITEEE paper consisted of 125 MCQs—35 from Physics, 35 from Chemistry, 40 from Mathematics or Biology, 10 from Aptitude, and 5 from English.

 Yes.
 VITEEE 2026 has introduced negative marking for the first time.
 One mark is deducted for each wrong answer.
 Questions left unanswered carry no penalty.

 Yes.
-The VITEEE 2026 syllabus and exam pattern will be the same across all exam dates from April 28 to May 3.
-The VITEEE question paper will be based on the same Class 11 and 12 topics as every other date in the window.
+The VITEEE 2026 syllabus and exam pattern were the same across all exam dates from April 28 to May 3.
+The VITEEE question paper was based on the same Class 11 and 12 topics as every other date in the window.

 On Question asked by student community